Skip to main content

 What if my claim was denied as out-of-network after I received network directory misinformation?

-The No Surprises Act protects against surprise bills if you were billed after getting incorrect information about your provider’s network status from your health plan’s directory.
+The No Surprises Act protects against surprise out-of-network bills if you were billed after getting incorrect information about your provider’s network status from your health plan’s directory.
 You should only be billed for the cost-sharing or deductible you would have been responsible for if the provider had been in-network with your plan.
 Like with any other surprise bill, you should use your plan’s appeals process to dispute the bill.
-If the plan still denies coverage, submit a complaint to CMS about the incorrect information in the plan’s directory.
+If the plan still denies coverage, submit a complaint to CMS about the bill resulting from incorrect information in the plan’s directory.

 What are my appeal rights?